manaromar04/a2rl-stem/README.md

 `stabilizing-trial3-clone1-model.tar.gz`

 **Description:**
-This archive contains the trained policy and associated parameters generated from the reinforcement learning training pipeline.
-The model was iteratively improved through multiple trials and cloning stages, with this version reflecting a **stabilized training phase** that demonstrated consistent performance during evaluation runs.
+This archive contains the trained policy and associated parameters generated through iterative reinforcement learning training.
+The model was refined across multiple training trials and cloned optimization stages, with this version selected for its stable and repeatable evaluation performance.

 ---